Enhancing Clinical Translational Research through Training in Digital Practices and Approaches

-The SC CTSI team is formally exploring the views of key stakeholders – including experts in digital research approaches, clinical translational research (CTR) educators, and trainees – on the need to formalize training in digital practices and approaches among CTR trainees.
-The purpose of this qualitative study is to (A) formalize training in digital practices and approaches among CTR trainees; and (B) develop an aligned educational framework that defines core competencies, educational methods, and evaluation metrics.
-The team is in the process of analyzing the study results for which we interviewed 66 stakeholders.
+Based on a Digital Scholar Pilot Training Series, launched in 2014 at the University of Southern California (USC), the team is now formally exploring the views of key stakeholders – including experts in digital research approaches, clinical translational research (CTR) educators, and trainees – on the need to formalize training in digital practices and approaches among CTR trainees.
+The specific goals of the qualitative study are to develop an aligned educational framework that defines core competencies, educational methods, and evaluation metrics.
+The team is in the process of analyzing the results of a qualitative study for which we interviewed 66 stakeholders as described above.